Aeium/blog/_posts/2017-11-8-Python-New-Windows-Context.md

 Just copy that text into the clipboard and open Notepad.

-Paste the text into Notepad and save as myRegEdit.reg
+Paste the text into Notepad.

 Give it a look.
 To me this file looks pretty harmless, no weird urls, no ports opened, nothing like that.
 But it's your registry and I am not nescesarily a security expert, so this part is up to you.